Alejandro De Aza

-Alejandro Alberto De Aza Ceda (born April 11, 1984) is a Dominican professional baseball outfielder for the Mid East Falcons of Baseball United.
+Alejandro Alberto De Aza Ceda (born April 11, 1984) is a Dominican professional baseball outfielder for the Southern Maryland Blue Crabs of Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Florida Marlins, Chicago White Sox, Baltimore Orioles, Boston Red Sox, San Francisco Giants, New York Mets, and Washington Nationals.

 In 2013, De Aza played for the 2013 World Baseball Classic-winning team from the Dominican Republic, having a .208 batting average and three RBI in eight games as a center fielder, going 1-for-3 in the final game against Puerto Rico.